Differences between video on the iOS App Store and the Google Play Store

 Note : not all “regular iPhones” (not iPhone X) have an actual 1080×1920 resolution, only the iPhones “Plus” do.
 But iTunes connect is now able to automatically generate the smaller sizes for the other devices.

-A Google Play Store promo video is a Youtube video, which means it displays better if it is a landscape video.
+A promotional video for an Android app is a Youtube video, which means it displays better if it is a landscape video.

 Whether the user is holding the phone in vertical or horizontal position, he/she has to rotate it to watch the video.